ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Learning JAVA

 - Many syntax and grammar rules
-- Learning how to write “good programs”
+- Learning how to write "good programs"
 - Focusing on concepts and not get lost in language-technical - details
 - Paying attention to design techniques rather than details
 - Building an effective programming scheme